LinkedInAttic/naarad/anomaly/README.md

 # naarad anomaly detection#
+## quick demo for progress so far ##
-*run a simple demo: python start.py
+run a simple demo: python start.py
+## what is included? ##
-*Current included algorithms: Bitmap with lagging window, Exponential Moving Avgs, Derivative EMA.
+Bitmap with lagging window, Exponential Moving Avgs, Derivative EMA.